Gestational Trophoblastic Disease (GTD)

 - Nausea

 Having these symptoms does not necessarily mean that you have GTD.
-These are common symptoms for many conditions.
+These symptoms are common in many conditions.

 Diagnosis